glamod/marine_qc/docs/introduction.rst

 do_mds_buddy_check
 ==================

-The buddy check compares the observed value from each report to the average of that variable from other nearby reports (the buddies in the buddy check).
+The buddy check compares the observed value from each report expressed as an anomaly to the average of that variable from other nearby reports (the buddies in the buddy check, also converted to anomalies).
 Depending how many neighbours there are and how close they are, an adaptive multiplier is used.
 The difference between the observed value for the report and the "buddy" mean must be less than the multiplier times the standard deviation of the variable at that location taken from a climatology.
 If the difference is less the flag for that report is set to 0, pass otherwise it is set to 1, failed.

+The buddy check compares an observation to its neighbours in order to determine whether it is grossly in error.
+The basic method is as follows.

+* Read in all the input reports.
+* Grid all the accepted reports at 1x1xpentad resolution by taking means of anomalies of all the obs in each grid-box.
+* Get the input standard deviation for each 1x1xpentad (call this :math:`\sigma`).
+* For each grid-box calculate an acceptable range of data (call this :math:`R`) as follows:

+  * Identify all other grid boxes within :math:`\pm2` pentads and  a distance equal to :math:`1^{\circ}` at the equator.
+The angular range is :math:`1/\cos\left(lat\right)` (Step 1)
+  * Find the arithmetic mean of those grid box values (call this ), and the total number of obs in those grid boxes (call this :math:`n`).

+    * If :math:`n>100:\ R=\mu\pm2.5\sigma` (for DPT :math:`4.0\sigma`)
+    * If :math:`15<n<100:\ R=\mu\pm3.0\sigma` (for DPT 4.5)
+    * If :math:`5<n<15:\ R=\mu\pm3.5\sigma` (for DPT 5.0)
+    * If :math:`0<n<5:\ R=\mu\pm4.0\sigma` (for DPT 5.5)
+    * If :math:`n = 0` Try again using grid boxes within :math:`\pm2` pentads and :math:`\pm2` degrees at the equator.
+    * If :math:`n>0\ R=\mu\pm4.0\sigma` (for DPT 5:5).
+    * If :math:`n` still :math:`=0`; Go back to step 1 but expand the time separation to 4 pentads.
+    * If :math:`n` still :math:`=0` using :math:`\pm4` pentads and :math:`\pm2` degrees :math:`R` is infinite (I.e. all obs in this grid-box will pass buddy QC)

+* Compare the anomaly for each observation to R for the 1x1xpentad grid box that contains the observation.
+* If the range of R covers the observation anomaly, set the buddy check flag to 0.
+Otherwise, it has failed and the buddy flag is set to 1.

 do_bayesian_buddy_check
 =======================